zoraarkus/Chores/README.md

 //# 🏗 scaffold-eth shamelessly stolen from the great Austin Griffith. thank you.
 >  my first attempt writing a solidity project.
 > do not use for real funds!! only as a concept to graduate :)
+**Qualifier**
+This is my first foray into all these cool things.
+	- git
+	- npm
+	- react
+	- solidity
+	- graph-ql
+	- docker
+	- hardhat
+	- chai
+THere's probably lots of WTF's in here.

 ## motivation!

 a simple auction where a Parent can put up a reverse auction for a chore to do.